aurovrata/hybrid-html-dropdown/index.markdown

 layout: default
 title: Home
 nav_order: 1
-description: "Getting sarted with Hybrid Drodpown fields."
+description: "Getting started with Hybrid Dropdown fields."
 permalink: /
 ---

 # Hybrid HTML Dropdown field

-This is an HTML dropdown widget that can replace a `<select/>` field or built using a json object which can be fully customised using css.
+This is an HTML dropdown widget that can replace a `<select/>` field or built using a JSON object which can be fully customised using css.
 This is inspired by an original [idea](https://css-tricks.com/striking-a-balance-between-native-and-custom-select-elements/) by Sandrina Pereira (@sandrina-p).
-This plugin is written in pure javascript and has evolved consderably from the initial idea.
+This plugin is written in pure JavaScript and has evolved considerably from the initial idea.

 The main features are

 - selection and navigation using arrow/esc/tab/space bar/enter keys
 - fully styled using CSS
 - initialised using existing `<select/>` form field
-- initialised using embeded json objects.
+- initialised using embedded JSON objects.
 - build complex embed and grouped lists.
-- restrain selection to any interger limit.
+- restrain selection to any integer limit.
 - filter list displayed in the dropdown.

 ## How to use it?

 Download the latest [release](https://github.com/aurovrata/hybrid-html-dropdown/releases) and uncompress the library into your project.

-Include the minified css stylesheet in the head of your HTML file,
+Include the minified CSS stylesheet in the head of your HTML file,

 ```html
 <link rel="stylesheet" href="./hybrid-html-dropdown/hybrid-dropdown.css" media="all">